 Part I of Time and Architecture introduced the topic and outlined some of the basic concepts that will be built upon here.
 Shockingly, Part I was written in July of last year and this alone illustrates a fact that is very important for both buildings and architecture (and probably life too) – what seems like the present, becomes the past very quickly.
 But before expanding upon that, a quick summary of Part I.

 - All building activity takes place in the present.
-(We cannot build in the future.
-We cannot build in the past.)
-Agreed?
-OK with that?
+We cannot build in the future.
+We cannot build in the past.
+Agree?

 - When they’e built, all buildings exist as contemporary objects – i.e. they belong to the NOW.
 They look as if they’ve just been constructed.
 Their colours and motifs are fresh, their shapes don’t distort or sag.
 They claim their sites confidently, and are often aligned and sized with respect to contemporary landscape features such as roads, views or neighbouring buildings.

 - Buildings age tangibly.
 They GET OLD.
 It’s a natural process.
 Their surface characteristics alter with time.
 Their surroundings are change as well.
 After a while, these changes mean that a building can’t be seen as contemporary any more.
 It has entered the was-contemporary – the was once now, the WAS NOW.